 And the hits kept coming for Rick.

-At 3:49 that afternoon he shared another win for 9% in just a few hours.
+At 3:49 that afternoon, he shared another win for 9% in just a few hours.

-The next day he messaged with a wins of 19% in about two hours… and a 20% win that took just 8 minutes!
+The next day he messaged with a win of 19% in about two hours... and a 20% win that took just eight minutes!

-The day after that it was another 24% in less than 24 hours!
+The day after that, it was another 24% in less than 24 hours!

 This is what is so incredible about the ProfitSight software.

 You simply enter the 5 stocks you want to follow.
-(In fact, you can do even more if you want more wins!
-5 is just the number people start with)
+(In fact, you can do even more if you want the chance at more wins!
+5 is just the number people start with.)

-And then ProfitSight alerts you any time one of your stock “flips” so you can profit.
+And then ProfitSight alerts you any time one of your stocks flips.

 It’s 100% automatic.